 The highly beloved color of frogs, Ireland, and money.
-What a resume.

-it comes in a green box, and the manufacturers don’t mind if you take credit).
+it comes in a greenish box, and the manufacturers probably don’t mind if you take credit).
 Sometimes they grow these plants in a greenhouse.
 Sometimes the grass is greener on the other side, but generally not.
 Christmas trees are green as well as some of Santa’s elves.
 Look at their magical ability to know what we want for Christmas.
 It’s in the green baby.

 And we all love the green, green grass of home.
 We all know that green tea is good for us.
 We love green lights.
 We don’t love red lights, and yellow lights are as good as green lights.

 Greenland is a nice place to visit, so is Greensboro, Green Bay, and Bowling Green.

 Some people think there is a ‘greenhouse effect’.
 But the arguments over things like this create much more hot air than the ‘greenhouse effect’ itself.